What I’ve Been Reading Lately (May 2024) & Summer Reading Plans

 August Was Women in Translation Month!

 I spent much of July planning my stack for August’s Women in Translation Month, a yearly monthlong initiative to promote women writers from around the world who write in languages other than English.
 Since I tend to read many Scandinavian female authors throughout the year, I usually focus on female writers from other parts of the world for this event.
 Originally, my TBR pile for August included Chilean, Mauritian-French, Franco-Moroccan, Thai, and Japanese authors.
 However, my reading took unexpected turns when special author experiences presented themselves, so it wasn’t just female authors from far away lands this month as planned.
+Continue reading

-Here are my latest reads and listens.
 What have you been reading lately?
+Are you participating in #WITMonth?

 Reading Challenges: